 Some 40 firefighting vehicles tackled the Karachi blaze, officials said.

-People trapped inside the building frantically rang their friends and relatives as flames engulfed it, reports say.'Intense heat'
+People trapped inside the building frantically rang their friends and relatives as flames engulfed it, reports say.

 The Ali Enterprises factory in the Baldia town area of Karachi was mobbed by shouting and sobbing relatives as rescuers pulled out body after body.

 "The death toll is 289.
 This is not final - the search for more bodies continues," the city's top official, Roshan Shaikh, told AFP news agency, in the afternoon.

 Workers had little time or opportunity to escape from the four-storey building's single exit - many could do so only by jumping from the windows.
 Dozens suffered broken bones, or worse.

 One survivor, Allah Warayo, said there was a stampede as the fire spread.
 He ended up jumping from the third floor, but five members of his family did not escape.

 "We started running towards the exit.
 There were 150-200 people all running and pushing each other.
 I fell down unconscious," he told BBC Urdu's Riaz Sohail.

 "Then I managed to get some air from a vent.
 I started screaming.
 A crane made a hole in the wall and I was able to jump.
 I begged the rescue workers to help my relatives, but no-one paid any attention."